Yashwanth18/RAFT/README.md

 ## Server:
         1. run the script with title - "Raft_server.sh" as:  ./Raft_server.sh [server ID] [repeat([peer ID])] [server role]
         2. For example, ./Raft-server.sh 36 37 38 39 40 1
         This command refers to a 5 server network, where 36 is the node id of the server, and 37, 38, 39, 40 are the node ids of the peers in the network.
-Server role parameter accepts three types of roles: 0 - Follower, 1 - Candidate and 2- Leader
+        Server role parameter accepts three types of roles:
+        0 - Follower,
+        1 - Candidate, and
+        2- Leader

 ## Client: